The integration unifies the Nuke Studio / Hiero workflows with ftrack.

 Launching the integration

-When the new integration is installed a new entry in ftrack-connect will be shown as Nuke Studio / Hiero:
+When the new integration is installed and a project selected a new entry in ftrack-connect will be shown as Nuke Studio / Hiero:

 Exporting Project and clips

 Once the application starts and your project is loaded, open the Nuke Studio Tags window and select the tasks from ftrack that you want to be created and drag them over to the timeline’s clip.

 Select the clips you are interested in exporting

 Once open, the usual Nuke Studio / Hiero Export interface will show.